lacoperon/OscarScraper/README.md

 Run `python oscarScraper.py [year]` to scrape the oscar awards for that particular year.
 The script will save all speech data for that year within `[year].csv` in the same directory.

+If you want to scrape multiple years, run `python oscarScraper.py [start_year] [end_year]`, and the program will scrape from the start year to the end year inclusive.